chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 millionths.
 Therefore, the program we generate under the hood will divide 400 into one million.

 Here's the software API we use to express this.  `inverse_as(micro(seconds), hertz(400));`.
 This gives `micro(seconds)(2'500)`.

-I haven't seen this in any other units library.
+As for other units libraries: mp-units added such a function in the past two weeks, and I haven't seen this in any other units library.
 I'd like to see it explored more.
 In fact, I'd like to see it taken further --- maybe with more general _quotients_ instead of only exact inverses.
 I think there's fertile ground here.

 ---